Ashalen/MeArm_ESP32/README.md

 * This project utilizes the `ESP32Servo` library for controlling servo motors on the ESP32.
 * The ESP32 platform and its built-in Wi-Fi and WebServer functionalities make this project possible.
-* Built by AShalen GOvender using an open source robotics arm to contribute to opensource robotics.
+* Built by AShalen Govender using an open source robotics arm to contribute to opensource robotics.

 ---